- Buy 5 each and save 5%

 - Product Q&A

-The preservative action of natural herbs like Hop Flowers are connected to its reported medicinal properties.
-The active biochemical in c/s Hop Flowers, known as humulene, is believed to have antibacterial and stimulant properties.
-Dried Hop Flowers, when brewed as a tea, is one of such wildcrafted herbs that may also have calming properties.
-In addition, Hop Flowers are known to contain beneficial flavonoids, which have anti-oxidant properties.
+The preservative action of natural herbs like Hops Flowers are connected to its reported medicinal properties.
+The active biochemical in c/s Hops Flowers, known as humulene, is believed to have antibacterial and stimulant properties.
+Dried Hops Flowers, when brewed as a tea, is one of such wildcrafted herbs that may also have calming properties.
+In addition, Hops Flowers are known to contain beneficial flavonoids, which have anti-oxidant properties.

-Studies of the actual therapeutic benefits of Hop Flowers are not yet conclusive.
+Studies of the actual therapeutic benefits of Hops Flowers are not yet conclusive.
 People using such bulk organic herbs for medicinal purposes should consult a licensed herbalist or healthcare professional.

 Write Your Own Review